drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 Conclusion
 ==========

-Since it is difficult to remember which goes first, caption or label, inside your figure, understanding why the order matters completely removes the need for memorization.
+Since it is difficult to remember which goes first - caption or label
+- understanding why the order matters completely removes the need for memorization.
 Since the caption command is responsible for sectioning the figure environment, we know that we must call it at least once before using the label command.
 By knowing the why we can immediately deduce the how - and that makes all the difference!